osmlab/osm-community-index/CONTRIBUTING.md

 }
 ```

-note: A `FeatureCollection` containing a single `Feature` is ok too - the build script can handle this.
+Note:  A `FeatureCollection` containing a single `Feature` is ok too - the build script can handle this.

 There are many online tools to create or modify these `.geojson` files.
 A workflow could be: